Canon SX720 vs Nikon W150

 |17.||Sony HX90V||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 The W150 is a recent model that features in the current product line-up of Nikon.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX720 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX720 and W150 can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Nikon W150 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX720 or the Nikon W150 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.